ethyca/fides/docs/fides/docs/saas_connectors/saas_config.md

 ## What is a SaaS configuration schema?

-A SaaS connector is defined in two parts, the [Dataset](../guides/datasets.md) and the SaaS config.
-The Dataset describes the data that is available from the connector and the SaaS config describes how to connect and retrieve/update the data in the connector.
-If you contrast this to a [database connector](../guides/database_connectors.md), the ways to retrieve/update data conform to a specification (such as SQL) and are consistent.
-When accessing data from APIs, each application or even different endpoints within the same application can follow different patterns.
-It was necessary to have a flexible configuration to be able to define the different access/update patterns.
-Keep in mind that SaaS configs are only applicable to SaaS connectors, not database connectors.
+A [SaaS connector](saas_connectors.md) is defined in two parts: the [Dataset](../getting-started/datasets.md), and the SaaS configuration.
+The Dataset describes the data that is available from the connector, and the SaaS config describes how to connect to, and retrieve or update the data in the connector.

-In short, you can think of the Dataset as the "what" (what data is available from this API) and the SaaS config as the "how" (how to access and update the data).
+When accessing data from APIs, each application (and different endpoints within the same application) can follow different patterns, making their requirements different from [Database connectors](../getting-started/database_connectors.md).
+Fides provides a flexible configuration to define different access/update patterns.

 #### An example SaaS config

-For this guide, we will use the SaaS config to connect to Mailchimp, this config defines:
+This guide will use a SaaS configuration to connect to [Mailchimp](./example_configs/mailchimp.md).
+The configuration schema defines:

-- The domain and authentication requirements for an HTTP client to Mailchimp
+- The domain and authentication requirements for an HTTP client to access Mailchimp
 - A test request for verifying the connection was set up correctly
 - Endpoints to the following resources within the Mailchimp API:
     - `GET` and `PUT` for the [members](https://mailchimp.com/developer/marketing/api/list-members/) resource